stocker88/nextjswebsite/_posts/nvidia-nvda-buy.md

 &nbsp;

-And they think they will get a better deal with AMD.
+❌And they think they will get a better deal with AMD.

 &nbsp;

-But it is not the case, we just looked at the economics.
+✅But we look at the economics.

 &nbsp;